gree/unity-webview/README.md

 If you want to make the webview transparent (the background is the Unity scene) :
 1. Open `Assets/Scripts/SampleWebView.cs`
 2. Uncomment(or add in the webViewObject.Init function if it doesn't exist) this line ```transparent: true```
-3. Add and remove comma's accordingly to the code
+3. Add and remove a comma accordingly to the code

 **Note:** For Android, the current implementation uses Android Fragment to enable the file input field.
 This might cause new issues.
 If you don't need the file input field, you can use `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip`.
 **Issues** If you have a blank white page, please make sure to see the clearTraffictext section of this README